 During my first year, in those fateful minutes standing at the head of the line, I improvised.
 I sat down at the piano and made-up what would eventually be called (not-so-cleverly) the Sound Game.
 In essence, the sound game leads students through non-locomotor movements to accompany sounds on the piano.
 Most of the sounds are used to review basic musical concepts.

-This freebie is only meant to be a guide.
-Ultimately, the movements and sounds of the game depended on my students and their needs.
+This download is only meant to be a guide.
+Ultimately, the movements and sounds of the game will vary based on your students and their needs.